tenetxyz/zuse/README.md

 ### Running locally

-Run `yarn run dev` in the top directory
+Run `./t run dev` in the top directory